A Guide to Saltwood Church

 Approached along Rectory lane, the church sits in an idyllic, quintessentially English location.

 Before entering the church building, any visitor will notice the immaculate churchyard, which is lovingly tended each Wednesday morning by the ‘Churchyard Gang’ volunteers.
-(Our thanks go to all of them!
-Any further offers of help – both practical or financial – will be much appreciated.)

 The lych gate, where once the bearers waited with a coffin until mourners were in place, has the inscription ‘ Through the grave and gate of death’ on the West side, and ‘The house of God the gate of heaven’ on the East side.
 Repaired after the hurricane of 1987, it was originally constructed in 1888, in memory of John Deedes and George Deedes, of Saltwood Castle.